Corelle Profile: Wildflower (1978)

 Wildflower Corelle was discontinued early 1986 when the Expressions product line was dropped, and 1985 seems to be the final year of production for the Corning Ware version.

 Before Corning Ware & Corelle, the Wildflower decoration first appeared on Centura Tableware in early 1977, but it was named Spring Bouquet instead.
-This version of the pattern was very short-lived since the entire Centura product line was dropped that same year.
+This version of the pattern was very short-lived as the entire Centura product line was dropped that same year.
 All variations were the work of artist Estelle Rothstein.
-In Pyrex Ware, certain parts of Wildflower's design became Shenandoah, launched in 1982.
+In Pyrex Ware, certain aspects of Wildflower's design became Shenandoah, launched in 1981.

 Although it is not mandatory that pattern names be registered trademarks, the name Wildflower was registered in Australia for Corning Ware cookware.
 Applications were filed in Canada for cookware and dinnerware with the Wildflower name, but for some reason these did not progress to the registration stage.
 Subsequent Canadian applications were made for the name Springflowers instead, and this name was registered successfully.
 So it is possible to find Wildflower items in original packaging bearing the name Springflowers, but the pattern itself is the same as usual.
 In the United States the Wildflower name was an unregistered trademark, designated by ™ rather than ®.